tisannai/gromer/README.md

 By default Gromer library uses malloc and friends to do heap allocations.
-If you define GR_MEM_API, you can use your own memory allocation functions.
+If you define GROMER_MEM_API, you can use your own memory allocation functions.

 Custom memory function prototypes: